 - Begin baking in a preheated 350-degree oven.
 Bake cheese pie for 40 minutes, then remove, stir thoroughly and return to oven.

 - Turn oven temperature up to 400 degrees.
 Bake cheese pie for additional 40 minutes.
 The top of the cheese pie should be golden brown, and the sides brown and crispy.
 The center of the pie should be soft with a soufflé-like texture of the milk, eggs, and cheese.

 Downsized Cheese Pie

 We like to have leftover cheese pie at our house, usually to make Dunbar Macaroni (see below).
 This does not always happen when we take it to a large gathering!
-You can make a small version for small dinners with 2 cups cooked macaroni, 1 can of milk, 2 eggs and 8 oz of cheese.
+You can make a small version for small dinners with 2 cups of cooked macaroni, 1 can of milk, 2 eggs and 8 oz of cheese.
 I would reduce the baking time to about 20 to 30 minutes at 350, and 20 minutes at 400.

 I’ve also made this smaller version in an 11” X 13” pan in order to be able to cook it very quickly.
-Sometimes I put an extra egg &/or less cheese to have a slightly less rich tasting dish.
+Sometimes I put an extra egg and/or less cheese to have a slightly less rich-tasting dish.
 This will hold together a little better.
 My brother made a mac and cheese burger once using this version.

 One of the primary reasons we like to have leftovers at our house is to make Dunbar macaroni.
 This was one of my favorite school lunches when I was in elementary school.